-The MECC student handbook contains information regarding the grievance policy.
-This procedure shall include, but not necessarily be limited to concerns and disputes between a community college employee(s) and student(s) or between students involving:
+The MECC Academic Catalog and Student Handbook contains information regarding Student Complaint, Grade Appeal and Discrimination Procedures. student conduct policy.
+These procedures include, but not necessarily be limited to concerns and disputes between a community college employee(s) and student(s) or between students involving: